Powback/Bad-Company-2-Map-Editor/README.md

   * Need to convert objects to .meshdata and correctly export all needed data.
 * BF3 map loading with Rime
   * Can hopefully allow you to port BC2 maps to BF3 and vice versa.

+# Why Unity?
+Unity provides a fast rendering engine with a lot of room for expansion.
+It loads quickly and is extremely customizable.
+While it's mostly used for game development, it's an excellent platform for projects such as this one.